-Buffer areas will be allowed to naturally regenerate, improving on existing conditions, where there is currently no buffer from agricultural operations on most of the wetland features on the Subject Property.
+Buffer areas will be vegetated with "Early Succession Dry Prairie Meadow Native Seed Mixture 8115" from OSC Seeds (or similar from another provider).
+The application of a seed base with native plant species will prevent the establishment of invasive and nonnative plant species within the buffer.
 Given the prevalent use of pesticides and fertilizers in agricultural activities, the absence of a buffer intensifies the issue by permitting runoff to flow directly into the nearby wetlands and watercourses of the Subject Property.
-Allowing the natural regeneration of buffers will enhance infiltration capabilities, thereby mitigating the adverse impact of surface water runoff on the watercourse and wetlands.
+Allowing native plant species to regenerate the buffers will enhance infiltration capabilities, thereby mitigating the adverse impact of surface water runoff on the watercourse and wetlands.